O.C. High School Students are Pre-Registering to Vote in Civic Education Drive

 O.C.
 Registrar of Voters' office staff help students at La Vista High School in Fullerton pre-register to vote last month.
 Photo by Jeannette Andruss

 Students in Sara Botts’s government class at La Vista High School recently experienced a hands-on lesson in democracy.
 Representatives from the Orange County Registrar of Voters' (ROV) office visited the Fullerton Joint Union High School District campus to educate students about the voting process.
-During presentations to multiple classes, they explained how elections are conducted in Orange County and shared how teens can join the county’s 1.8 million voters.
+During presentations to multiple classes, they explained how elections are conducted in Orange County and shared how teens can join the county’s 1.8 million registered voters.

 “It’s super easy,” said Marley Green, a member of the ROV Community Engagement Team, as she demonstrated the step-by-step process of filling out a voter registration form.
 Some students left school that day pre-registered or registered to vote.